ckan/ckan/doc/maintaining/installing/install-from-source.rst

 Installing CKAN from source
 ===========================

+CKAN is a Python application that requires three main services: PostgreSQL, Solr and Redis.

 This section describes how to install CKAN from source.
 Although :doc:`install-from-package` is simpler, it requires Ubuntu 18.04 64-bit or Ubuntu 16.04 64-bit.
 Installing CKAN from source works with other